KT053374/DoThingsBot/README.md

  - TODO, but hopefully fairly self explanitory.

 # Known Issues
- - You must relog the bot after learning spells (from professors at least, untested with scrolls)
+ - The bot now detects newly learned spells without needing a relog.
  - The bot does not work if the ac window is minimized.
 It does not have to be in focus.

 # Recipes